Monday: 9:00 AM - 7:30 PM

 Shockwave therapy has been found to be effective for the treatment of the following conditions (1):

 - Patellar (knee) tendinitis

 - Rotator cuff tendonitis

 - Shin splints

 - Frozen shoulder

-Shockwave has also been investigated to treat bone fractures and accelerate healing on non-union bone fractures.**
+Shockwave has also been investigated to treat bone fractures and accelerate the healing of non-union bone fractures.**

-**The use of shockwave therapy for injuries other than musculoskeletal are solely within Medical Physicians’ scope of practice.
+**The use of shockwave therapy for injuries other than musculoskeletal is solely within Medical Physicians’ scope of practice.

 (1) Wang, C.J.
 (2012).
 Extracorporeal shockwave therapy in musculoskeletal disorders.
 Journal of Orthopaedic Surgery and Research 7:11.